tatp22/linformer-pytorch/README.md

 ## Future work
 * Run some benchmark tests to see what the performance is
 * Instead of matrix multiplication to bring the dimensions down to k (With EKW and FVW), try to do convolution, as mentioned in the paper, with a stride length and kernel size of n/k.
-* ~~Right now, all that is implemented is the encoder.
-Add the decoder at a future point in time.~~

 ## Disclaimer
 This is the first time that I am reproducing a result from a paper, so some things may be wrong.
 If you see a problem, please open up an issue, and I will attempt to work on it.